Surafeljava/ts-coin-agent/Readme.md

 # Task Blockchain

-This project is a simple blockchain application using Truffle and React.
+This project is a simple blockchain application using Truffle, Flask and React.

 ## Getting Started